bjornharrtell/jsts/foss4g/2016/jsts.md

 # Stable release

-* After release candidate 7 - failing 1 test out of 508 !-- .element: class="fragment" -->
+* After release candidate 7 - failing 1 test out of 508 <!-- .element: class="fragment" -->
-* IsValid <!-- .element: class="fragment" -->
+* IsValid failure <!-- .element: class="fragment" -->
-* DoubleBits <!-- .element: class="fragment" -->
+* DoubleBits manual port <!-- .element: class="fragment" -->

 Note:
 After release candidate 7 I was failing only one test out of 508.
 The failing test was for the IsValid operation for a specific geometry.
 The reason for this faulure turned out to be DoubleBits, a class in JTS that uses bit manipulation to get better accuracy for some mathematical operations and for this it uses some functions in the Java virtual machine that are not available in JavaScript.
-So, in the end I had to manually port DoubleBits I guess that means I actually failed my goal to create an automated port but I guess an almost automated port will have to do for now.
+So, in the end I had to manually port DoubleBits.
+I guess that means I actually failed my goal to create an automated port so an almost automated port will have to do for now.